Zara-Tyrer/MERNproject-partA/README.md

 Storage
 - A Mongo Database to manage data about appointments, customers (with appropriate authentication via passport in the server, and client) and orders.
-- AWS Amazon S3 for storage of uploaded images (for custom design) in further release
+- AWS Amazon S3 for storage of uploaded images (for custom design) in further release, for increased scalability.
 - Mongoose to interact with MongoDB, as an object modelling tool (Schema design).

 Back-end